kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 to not permit the use of swap by setting `memory-swap` equal to `limit`.

 [runtime specification]: https://github.com/opencontainers/runtime-spec/blob/1c3f411f041711bbeecf35ff7e93461ea6789220/config-linux.md#memory

+### Future Extensions of Swap

+This feature was created so that we iterate on adding swap to Kubernetes.
+Due to this, pods will not be able to request swap memory directly nor explicitly for the current implementation.
+To make swap more useful for workloads, we acknowledge the need for proper APIs for swap to make it customizable and flexible.

+For example, we're considering the following features for future KEPs:
+- Swap should be opt-in and opt-out at the workload level.
+- Customization of swap limit calculation for workloads.
+- Eviction Manager to be more flexible in regards to swap limits.
+- Eviction Manager should look at more advanced ways of determining swap pressure (PSI for example).

 ### Risks and Mitigations